Grêmio Atlético Coariense

-Grêmio Atlético Coariense, commonly known as Grêmio Coariense, is a Brazilian football club based in Coari, Amazonas state.
+Grêmio Atlético Coariense, commonly known as Grêmio Coariense, was a Brazilian football club based in Coari, Amazonas state.
 They competed in the Copa do Brasil twice and in the Série C once.

 History

 The club was founded on January 6, 1977.
 Grêmio Coariense won the Campeonato Amazonense in 2005.
 They competed in the Copa do Brasil in 2005, when they were eliminated in the First Round by Remo, and in 2006, when they were eliminated in the First Round by Vila Nova.
 Grêmio Coariense competed in the Série C in 2005, when they were eliminated in the First Stage of the competition.